-Both Mrs Farmer and Miss Thompson have completed the PG Certificate National Award for Special Educational Needs Co-ordination (NASENCO).
+Miss Thompson has completed the PG Certificate National Award for Special Educational Needs Co-ordination (NASENCO).

 If a pupil requires significant support for a specific need, the Inclusion Team liaise with and seek expertise and strategies from external professionals.

-Mrs Farmer attends half-termly Gateway Network training, including the ADHD and Dyslexia conferences, and provides regular in-house staff training on intervention programmes, including but not limited to: Numicon; Precision Teach; scaffolding learning in the classroom; and effective use of technology to support additional needs.
+Miss Thompson attends half-termly Network training and events, and provides regular in-house staff training on intervention programmes.